EbonJaeger/dolphin-rs/README.md

 ## Building and Running

+### Building

 You'll need Cargo to build this.
 If you don't have Cargo installed, you can get it via rustup [here](https://rustup.rs).

 To build the release (and optimized) version, run `cargo build --release`.
 The resulting binary will be `target/release/dolphin-rs`.
 To build and run `dolphin-rs` all in one go, you can use `cargo run --release`.

+### Precompiled

+You should be able to just run the attached precompiled binary found on the [releases page](https://github.com/EbonJaeger/dolphin-rs/releases) without anything extra.

 ## Setup